LetMeR00t/TA-thehive-cortex/README.md

 Once you've done that, you can configure all your instances.
 An instance is an endpoint representing a TheHive or Cortex instance.
 1. Go to the **TheHive/Cortex application > Settings > Instances** (in the navigation bar)
 2. On this dashboard, you need to add every instance you want to use.
 To do so, select the "**Add a new instance**" as action and fill these fields:
 - **Account name (Global accounts)**: This is the name of the account to use that you added under "Accounts".
-You can automatically fill this field by clicking on one row of the first search named "Global accounts detected" that list you all available accounts.
+It will list you all available accounts you have previously set up.
 - **Authentication type**: Authentication type for your instance.
 Password is working only with TheHive but we recommand you to use an API key everytime
-- **Type**: Type of your instance (TheHive (v3 or v4) or Cortex (v3))
+- **Type**: Type of your instance (TheHive (v3 or v4) or Cortex (v3)).
 - **Organisation**: The name of the organisation against which api calls will be run.
-Defaults to "-" meaning None
+Default to "-" meaning None.
 - **Protocol**: Protocol to use (HTTP or HTTPS).
 Default to HTTP.
 - **Certificate Verification**: Indicate if the certificate verification is required.
 If you use an HTTPS connection with a self-signed certificate of a custom certificate authority, you must add your trusted certificate to the "certifi" library.
 To do so, append your certificate under "\$APP_FOLDER\$/bin/ta_thehive_cortex/aob_py3/certifi/cacert.pem" (or aob_py2 if you use Python 2.7).
-Default to True
+Default to True.
-- **Proxies**: A dictionary of proxies if needed.
-If you don't use any proxy, set this input as default ({}).
-If you use a proxy, it's expecting a dictionary of two keys ("http" and "https") with the proxy value as dictionary value. **Example**: {\"http\": \"http://my_proxy:8080\", \"https\": \"https://my_proxy:8080\"}
+- **Proxy URL**: A string that indicates what is the proxy URL to use for this instance if there is any.
+You can specify http/https if you want but the same value will be used for both protocols.
+Default to "-" meaning None
+- **Proxy account**: This is the name of the account to use for the proxy authentication (only basic) that you added under "Accounts".
+It will list you all available accounts you have previously set up.
+Default to "None".
+- **Client Certificate**: Filename of you client certificate if you need one.
+This certificate must be placed under "\$APP_FOLDER\$/local" and you just have to set the name of the file here.
+This certificate will be used during the proxy authentication.
+Default to "-" meaning None.
-- **Host**: Host of your instance (hostname or IP)
+- **Host**: Host of your instance (hostname or IP).
-- **Port**: Port used by your instance (Default:9000 for TheHive, 9001 for Cortex)
+- **Port**: Port used by your instance (Default:9000 for TheHive, 9001 for Cortex).

 ![](images/instances_add.png)